1. Transferable Skills: What Are They & Examples for 2024

 Then choose transferable skills from your own list that match the requirements mentioned in the advert.
 If you’re making a career change then these can all be transferable skills.
 But even candidates applying for a job within the same industry would benefit from including one or two of the major transferable skills.
 Just adapt your approach to your own circumstances.

 And don’t just list your skills, add a brief explanation of each to give them more impact.
-Here’s an example.
+Here’s an example of a good list of transferable skills.

 Transferable skills examples–skills section